Natural Gems

 Rare animals and plants have found a valuable habitat in the Mils floodplain.
 Near-natural river constructions were used to create flood retention areas that preserve and revitalise the grey alder floodplain forest's natural habitat and ecosystem in the long term.
 This prevents the transformation of the softwood floodplain forest into an ecologically less valuable area from continuing.

 In the meantime, visitors to the Mils floodplain have been provided with an idyllic, relaxing recreational area by the beautiful Inn river.
-Start at the Mils sports field, end at the Trofana Tyrol restaurant & adventure village.
+Start at the Mils sports field, end at the Alpenrast Tyrol restaurant & adventure village.
 Free parking.

 Sinnesbrunn Moors